Open House (2) 1994

-Compered by TRACKS Dance Collective, OPEN HOUSE was a community dance performance, which brought together diverse groups, dancers and activities, it also included the Film “7 Colours” and a forum coordinated by TRACKS.
+As part of Brown's Mart Community Arts monthly Mixtures At The Mart program , Tracks Dance Collective ran and compared the March event OPEN HOUSE, a community dance performance, which brought together diverse groups, dancers and activities, it also included the Film “7 Colours” and a forum coordinated by TRACKS.
 Conceived in 1993, OPEN HOUSE was devised to allow for works in progress and short pieces from community dancers and groups, to get an airing.
 The popularity of these events attest to the community's desire to understand the processes that go into making dance, and the lively forum that followed was encouraging.

 Aims of Project

 - To provide performance opportunities for dancers and dance groups

 - To establish an informal setting for the presentation of dance-works in progress

 - To show to the general public the diversity of dance activity currently in Darwin and Palmerston

 - To provide opportunity for audience to physically participate in dance activity